openstack/mistral-specs/specs/pike/implemented/mistral-multi-region-support.rst

 Proposed change
 ===============

-The basic idea is simple, support 'region' as an extra input param for all OpenStack actions.
+The basic idea is to simplely support 'action_region' as an extra input param for actions of configured OpenStack projects..

-1. Add a config option called ``modules_support_region``, the value will be list of module names for which the 'region' input param will be add to each of its actions.
+1. Add a config option called ``modules_support_region``, the value will be list of module names for which the 'action_region' input param will be add to each of its actions.
 The reason for adding this option is, there may be some OpenStack services (e.g. Keystone) already support region(or similar concept) in action input params, we should not add a param with same meaning, e.g. if Keystone is shared between regions in OpenStack deployment, 'keystone' should be excluded from the list.

-2. Insert 'region' as an optional input param when registering OpenStack actions.
+2. Insert 'action_region' as an optional input param when registering OpenStack actions.

 Alternatives